zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 --------------------------------

 |mesh| implements access control to on-premises or external resources with a single solution and it manage automatically ssl encryption certificates.
-A typical example is a cluster interacting with a database instance hosted by a third-party service provider.
+A typical example of external service integration is a cluster interacting with a database instance hosted by a third-party service provider.

 Scenario and Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~